 TGah Editor: Change the paragraph below as follows (#3337):

-An S1G STA can partition an MSDU or an MMPDU into multiple fragments as described in 9.5 (Fragmentation) and send the MPDUs containing the fragments of the MSDU or of the MMPDU as independent transmissions.
-In this subclause a Fragment MPDU (F-MPDU) is an MPDU that contains a fragment of an MSDU or of an MMPDU.
+An S1G STA can partition an MSDU or an MMPDU into multiple fragments as described in 9.5 (Fragmentation) and send the frames containing the fragments of the MSDU or of the MMPDU as independent transmissions.
+In this subclause a fragment MPDU (F-MPDU) is an MPDU or a VHT single MPDU that contains a fragment of an MSDU or of an MMPDU.